Wire-Network/wire-docs/docs/api-reference/tooling/clio/command-reference/set/set-account.md

 **Where**

-* [OPTIONS] = See Options in [Command Usage](#command-usage) section below.
+* account - The name of the account you want to set.
-* account = The name of the account you want to set.
+* permission - The name of the permission you want to set.
-* permission = The name of the permission you want to set.
+* authority - May be a public key, JSON string or filename defining the authority.
-* authority =  May be a public key, JSON string or filename defining the authority.
+* parent - The parent of this permission, defaults to `active`.

-* parent = The parent of this permission, defaults to `active`.
+* [OPTIONS]  See Options in [Command Usage](#command-usage) section below.

 **Note**: The arguments and options enclosed in square brackets are optional.